Dasharo/docs/docs/variants/qemu_q35/development.md

 ## Dasharo System Features

-1. The `.fdf` describes about source file location and variables used during build process.
+1. The `.fdf` describes the source files' location and variables used during the build process.

 2. Below code snippet shows about the location of `SATA disk password` `.inf` file.